 Outside of session work in the studios, Recording Workshop students have a series of editing projects in a 6-station Pro Tools lab.

 We offer clean, safe housing that is within a very short walk to all of our studios.

 Options include modern cabins shared by 4 to 6 students, and dorm-style houses with single or double room assignments.
 All are air-conditioned and have kitchen/bath facilities.
 Cookware and utensils are provided, but students are responsible for their own meal preparation, housekeeping, and bed linens.

 A convenience store and laundry facilities are within easy walking distance.

-Free Wi-Fi is available throughout the RECW campus.
+Free Wi-Fi is available throughout the Recording Workshop campus.